 Corporate tax for resident and non-resident companies since the 2012 income tax year is 20%, with companies listed on the South Pacific Stock Exchange paying 10%.

 The top marginal personal tax rate is 20%, taking effect at assessable income levels above F$50,000 for residents and from the first dollar of income for non-residents.
-No income tax is payable on incomes less then F$16,000.
+No income tax is payable by residents on incomes less than F$30,000.

 Fringe Benefit Tax (FBT)